 - a.
-The State Public Defender's Office must independently make arrangements for required caseload and time reporting to the Department, as required by the Department. - b.
-Conflict counsel and private attorneys must individually, or by firm if contracted or appointed by firm, make arrangements for required caseload and time reporting to the Department. - c.
+The State Public Defender's Office must independently make arrangements for required caseload and time reporting to the DIDS, as required by the DIDS. - b.
+Conflict counsel and private attorneys must individually, or by firm if contracted or appointed by firm, make arrangements for required caseload and time reporting to the DIDS. - c.
 The assigned counsel must make accommodations for confidential communication with the indigent person.
 Jail and courthouse facilities for attorneys' use for discussions with witnesses or clients are generally available to counsel representing indigent persons for attorney/client meetings to the same extent that they are available to other counsel.
 Such facilities include the attorney meeting rooms outside of each courtroom, and private meeting space within the jail.
 Counsel who are not familiar with the accommodations at the Courts or the Carson City Jail may ask the Court Clerk's Office or jail personnel for assistance in speaking privately with the indigent person. - d.
 Counsel or the Courts must provide client surveys authorized by the Nevada Board on Indigent Defense Services to an indigent person appointed counsel under this Plan. - e.
-Complaints about counsel or attorneys must be forwarded to the Department and to the Court Administrator. - f.
-If counsel or an attorney becomes aware of a complaint concerning representation of an indigent person that rises to the level of interfering with the representation of the indigent person, the counsel or attorney must timely notify the Court.
+Complaints about counsel or attorneys must be forwarded to the DIDS and to the Court Administrator. - f.
+If counsel or an attorney becomes aware of a complaint concerning representation of an indigent person that rises to the level of interfering with the representation of the indigent person, the counsel or attorney must timely notify the Court. - g.

-- g.
 Counsel and attorneys must comply with all applicable law concerning representation of an indigent person, including, but not limited to: the U.S. and Nevada Constitutions, the Nevada Revised Statutes, the Nevada Rules of Professional Conduct, and the Nevada Indigent Defense Standards of Performance implemented by the Nevada Supreme Court. - h.
 Counsel and attorneys must comply with all applicable court rules.
 This Plan does not supersede court rules. - i.
-The Department must provide to Carson City and the Courts on July 1 of each year a then current list of Department qualified conflict counsel and private attorneys, and must update the list with the Courts as other conflict counsel and private attorneys are added to or are removed from the list. - j.
-Sections 16(a), (b), (d), and (e) apply only to cases under section 2(a) of this Plan.
+As has been the historical practice in Carson City, an attorney appointed to represent an indigent person is expected to appear at the person's initial appearance. - j.
+As has been the historical practice in Carson City, an attorney appointed to represent an indigent person is expected to represent that person though every stage of the case, at every hearing, and at trial, unless a court order is entered substituting another attorney in place